 Multiple periods of lateness can be accrued for a Reporting Period where the completeness status changes a number of times; in this case the SP01 calculation records each of the periods of lateness along with their associated start and end dates.

-Outages to the ELEXON email server may prevent submission deadlines being met through no fault of the Data Providers.
+Outages to the Elexon email server may prevent submission deadlines being met through no fault of the Data Providers.
 Details of such outages are logged in PARMS and fed into the SP01 calculation so that any lateness for days affected by the outage is waived.

 Any instances of lateness relating to the unknown GSP Group (as defined in BSCP533 Appendix B section 2.1.1) shall be disregarded from the SP01 calculations.

-Furthermore, in accordance with Annex S-1, paragraph 3.9.2 of the BSC, any lateness relating to the Reporting Periods for May and June 2004 is also waived so as to ensue the correct timing of the commencement of any associated Supplier Charges.
+Furthermore, in accordance with Annex S-1, paragraph 3.9.2 of the BSC, any lateness relating to the Reporting Periods for May and June 2004 is also waived so as to ensure the correct timing of the commencement of any associated Supplier Charges.

 Output Data